 How to Choose the Right Artist Website Builder

 When it comes to choosing the right website builder for you, it largely depends on the requirements that you need.
-For example, suppose you are an artist who paints landscapes and wants an online portfolio to show potential clients, collectors and galleries and sell original artworks and prints.
-In that case, I recommend a website builder like Portfoliobox.
+For example, suppose you are an artist who paints landscapes and wants a simple online portfolio to show potential clients, collectors and galleries and sell original artworks and prints.
+In that case, I recommend a website builder like Portfoliobox as it is specifically designed for artists and creatives.

-If, however, you would like to monetise your paintings, photos, and illustrations by creating content such as a blog or video media or you have many products you can sell that have originated from your art, then using a website builder such as Squarespace, Wix or Weebly might be better suited for you.
+If, however, you would like to monetize your paintings, photos, and illustrations by creating content such as a blog or video media or you have many products you can sell that have originated from your art, then using a website builder such as Weebly might be better suited for you.

 Price may also influence the decision of which website builder to use, as when you are starting as an artist, you may have limited funds to invest in a website so you may use a cheaper website plan.